Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Liquidation Tools

-By understanding both standard liquidation and pre-liquidation mechanisms, users can better manage their risk on Morpho and protect their positions from adverse market movements.
+By understanding liquidation mechanics, users can better manage their risk on Morpho and protect their positions from adverse market movements.